Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Introduction

 \section{Introduction}

 Low-rank matrix completion is one of the most studied problems after its successful application in the Netflix Competition.
-It is utilized in areas including computer vision (\cite{candes2010matrix}), signal processing (\cite{ji2010robust}), and control theory (\cite{boyd1994linear}) to generate a completed matrix from partially observed entries.
+It has been used in computer vision (\cite{candes2010matrix}), signal processing (\cite{ji2010robust}), and control theory (\cite{boyd1994linear}) to generate a completed matrix from partially observed entries, among several other areas.
 Given a data matrix $\bm{A} \in \md{R}^{n\times m}$ , the low-rank assumption assumes that rank$({\bm A})$ is small - in other words there are only a few, but still unknown, common linear factors that affect $A_{ij}$.

 In recent years, as noted by \cite{nazarov2018sparse}, there has been a rise in interest for \emph{inductive matrix completion}, where the common linear factors are chosen from a set of given vectors in the form of side information.